fuse-open/docs/articles/fuse-for-designers.md

 If you haven’t quite grasped `Each`, you should read through a few more times.
 It’s really worth it.

 _Note: `Each` limits the data context for its children, meaning that `Text` can’t see anything outside of the `Fruits` list.
 In fact it can’t even see that the list is called `Fruits`.
-So using the empty brackets here `Value=”{}”` tells the `Text` object that it should just display the value of the list that the `Each` gives it.
+So using the empty brackets here `Value="{}"` tells the `Text` object that it should just display the value of the list that the `Each` gives it.
 This is a bit complicated but is helpful to know._

 ### Observables

 This is a more advanced concept, that we will only go through briefly here.
 If you want to learn more about them there is a great explainer in the docs.

 Let’s take a look at this example:
 ```
 <Text Value="{Fruits}" />
 ```
 The way this is set up means that Fuse gets to the property `Value` in UX and encounters the curly braces.
 It looks through the data context for the value, finds it (or doesn’t), updates the value and moves on.
 It doesn’t think about that value until the whole process runs again.
 So if that value were to change dynamically in the background, the UI wouldn’t necessarily know about that change.

 However, if you make `Fruits` an `Observable`, Fuse will watch for _dynamic_ changes of that value and update the UI in real time.
 What is actually happening is that you create a _subscription_ to that value at that point in the UI.
 This is really helpful.
 It means you can dynamically change the data and not worry about having to manually tell the UI that there have been changes.
 It’s sort of magic.

 Here’s what you have to do make that happen.
 First you have to make sure you import the `Observables` module in JavaScript with this line of code:
 ```
 var Observable = require("FuseJS/Observable");